masterArnob/Restaurant-Management-System/README.md

 ### 7. CRUD Operations:

-Users can perform Create, Read, Update, and Delete operations on any coach or member information, making it easy to manage the restaurant data.
+Users can perform Create, Read, Update, and Delete operations on any product's information, making it easy to manage the restaurant data.

 ### Screenshot's: